 and you will be contacted when dates and venues are set.

 Wellbeing is about more than just physical health - it is about caring for the Whole self and nurturing and developing creativity, expression, skills and insight.
 Wellbeing is not a fixed goal but a daily opportunity and no two people have the same needs.

-We all have tools around and within us to achieve good mental wellbeing and these can be developed via the five steps outlined in the video below.
+We all have tools around and within us to achieve good mental wellbeing and these can be developed using five key themes.

 No matter what your mental state, your level of social comfort or indeed your financial circumstance, there is always a wealth of opportunity in your community to develop the five ways to wellbeing.
 Some opportunities are obvious and others require some skill, effort and creative thinking to find but an activity you genuinely enjoy will always bring more long term benefit than one you force yourself to participate in.
 Be kind to yourself, take some time to think about what you may or may not like on a personal level and most importantly have an open mind -

 always be on the look out for the next little opportunity for self-care.